transcom/mymove-docs/docs/backend/guides/service-objects/structure.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---
 # Structure

 This page will primarily cover how service objects are structured and a general overview of what each file is.
-Details for actually working with the different files will be covered in the detailed guides on working with service objects.
+Details for actually working with the different files will be covered in the next pages.

 All types of service objects should be in the [`mymove` `./pkg/services`](https://github.com/transcom/mymove/tree/master/pkg/services) directory, but their